sajji18/retrocraft-backend/README.md

         ```bash
             $ npm install
         ```
+    3. Set up .env file according to the .env.example (Enter a Jwt_secret, port on which server will run, Your mongodb-url and node_env = development)
 * #### Run It
     You can start the backend server using the following command on localhost:3000 -
     ```bash